Sacagawea: Lewis and Clark Expedition

 In 1804, the Corps of Discovery reached a Mandan village, where Captains Meriwether Lewis and William Clark built Fort Mandan for wintering over in 1804–05.
 They interviewed several trappers who might be able to interpret or guide the expedition up the Missouri River in the springtime.
 Knowing they would need to communicate with the tribal nations who lived at the headwaters of the Missouri River, they agreed to hire Toussaint Charbonneau in early winter of 1804, who claimed to speak several Native languages, and one of his wives, who spoke Shoshone.
-Sacajawea was pregnant with her first child at the time.
+Sacagawea was pregnant with her first child at the time.

 On November 4, 1804, Clark recorded in his journal: (Note: Journal entries by Clark, Lewis, et al., are brief segments of "our nation's 'living history' legacy of documented exploration across our fledgling republic's pristine western frontier.
 It is a story written in inspired spelling and with an urgent sense of purpose by ordinary people who accomplished extraordinary deeds.")

 [A] french man by Name Chabonah, who Speaks the Big Belley language visit us, he wished to hire & informed us his 2 Squars (squaws) were Snake Indians, we engau (engaged) him to go on with us and take one of his wives to interpret the Snake language.

 Charbonneau and Sacagawea moved into the expedition's fort a week later.
 Clark later nicknamed her "Janey."
 (Note: William Clark created the nickname "Janey" for Sacagawea, which he transcribed twice, November 24, 1805, in his journal, and in a letter to Toussaint, August 20, 1806.
 It is thought that Clark's use of "Janey" derived from "jane," colloquial army slang for "girl.")
 Lewis observed her activities as part of his ethnographic report on Native people.
 She and her family traveled mostly in the co-captains' company, ate near or with them, and shared the same tent.
 Lewis recorded the birth of Jean Baptiste Charbonneau on February 11, 1805, noting that another of the party's interpreters administered crushed rattlesnake rattles in water to speed the delivery, which helped with the painful delivery.
 Clark and other members of the Corps nicknamed the boy "Pomp" or "Pompy."